elacuesta/scrapy-playwright-cloud-example/README.md

 ### Dockerfile

-A custom Docker image is provided in order to install the system dependencies needed for the headless browsers.
+A custom Docker image is available at [Dockerfile](Dockerfile).
+By default only the `chromium` browser is installed, along with its dependencies.

 ### Settings